 Rooting reflex may be absent in newborns if they are born prematurely or have some neurological disorders or CNS depression (due to ingestion of certain drugs by the mother during pregnancy) .

 In studies conducted, high-risk neonates were given stimulations in the tissues surrounding their mouth to initiate the sucking, rooting and swallowing reflex.
 This experiment proved beneficial for newborns with feeding dysfunctionality, helping them to get the essential nutrients as well as lessen the need for intravenous or gavage feeding that comes with certain complications .

 Retained rooting reflex may lead to the following symptoms:

 - Hypersensitivity in the mouth and lip region

-- Frequent sucking of thumb or bringing thumb to lips
+- Frequent sucking of thumb

 - Having trouble in chewing or swallowing

-- Problems in speaking, articulating, and proper form of lips [8, 12]
+- Problem in speaking and articulating [8, 12]

-- Dribbling and drooling
+- Dribbling

 Retained rooting reflex in adults